 Customizations for your clients

-WordPress is a very easy platform to use, as any platform there is a learning curve to get over, it’s short.
-The WordPress’s platform is designed for a streamlined and simplified user experience, it’s not initially easy to guide the user to any one spot in particular.
+WordPress is a very easy platform to use, like any platform, there is a learning curve to get over, it’s short.
+The WordPress’s platform is designed for streamlined and simplified user experience, it’s not initially easy to guide the user to anyone spot in particular.

-In the beginning of a site lifecycle, clients are going to be completely inexperienced to website development or even WordPress.
+At the beginning of a site lifecycle, clients are going to be completely inexperienced in website development or even WordPress.
 Anything you can do within the backend to simplify the experience would be a big help to your clients – and a big boost to the perceived value you provide to them.